-Once beaten, this difficult ninja-like opponent is unlocked as a playable character.
+Shinobin is a ninja snowboarder that can be unlocked as a playable character once the player finishes first on the Ninja Land course.
 His turning and tricks are at Jam's level, while his speed is at Linda's.
 This effectively makes him an all-around balanced character like Slash, albeit better in every regard.

 - Speed: 2.5

 One of the shortest and easiest tracks in the game.
 A good beginner's course.
 Default 5 laps.

 The longest course in the game which features multiple high ramps where more difficult special tricks can be performed.
 Default 2 laps.